ViacomInc/data-point/README.md

   'entry:foo': {
     value: '$a',
     after: isArray(),
+    // in case of error resolve
-    // resolving the value to empty array
+    // the value to an empty array
     error: resolveTo([])
   }
 })